vyanni/21-Cards/README.md

-# PCC-Program-Submission - Unity 21
+# PCC-Program-Submission - 21 Cards

 By Vianney Susanto
 ---
 ## Introduction
 This repository includes my submission of the 21-card game for **PointClickCare's Early Tech Talent Incubator Program**.
-_21 Cards_ was made using the Unity game engine, written in C#.
+21 Cards was made using the Unity game engine, written in C#.

 ## Game Rules
 It's a _single-player game_, where the player competes with the AI dealer.